vukics/cppqed/doc/testsuite.markdown

 This test succeeds if the compilation of a target fails in an expected way.
 For this test class, the `--script=SCRIPT` parameter is not the path to a binary but a cmake target.
 The expected failure message is passed to the test driver by the `--error=ERROR` command line parameter.
-The cmake targets which should fail to compile are typically defined in `Testing/compilefail`.
+The cmake targets which should fail to compile are typically defined in `Testing/compilefail` and should be defined with `EXCLUDE_FROM_ALL` for obvious reasons.

+Command line parameters for the test driver:

+* `--script=TARGET`: the cmake target to compile
+* `--error=ERROR`: The test will be considered successful if `ERROR` is found in the output.

 ## The boost test driver {#testsuite_boost}